k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 ## Attaching Flows to Interfaces

-All filesystem interface types (local, Azure, etc.) include a group of input parameters called Discovery, which enable setting the names of Broadway flows to each of the flows.
+The following interface types include a group of input parameters called Discovery.

+- Filesystem (local, Azure, etc.)
+- HTTP
+- Custom

+The purpose of these input parameters is attach the relevant [transformation flows](05_cataloging_of_files.md#creating-transformation-flows) as explained in the above paragraph.

+Do the following steps to attach the transformation flows:

+1. Create an interface or open an existing interface.
+2. Click the arrow icon to expand the parameters of the Discovery category (as shown in the image).
+3. Populate the names of the Broadway flows.
+4. Save and deploy the Web Services LU.

 <img src="images/filesystem_discovery.png"  />

-1. Click the arrow icon to expand the parameters of the Discovery category (as shown in the above image).
-2. Populate the names of the Broadway flows.
-3. Save and deploy the Web Services LU.

 ## Organizing Files in Filesystem